tyranitar/ant-colony/README.md

 # Ant Colony

-This is a simulation of an ant colony that demonstrates ant collaboration through the use of _pheromone trails_.
+This is a simulation of an ant colony that demonstrates how ants collaborate through the use of _pheromone trails_.
 The simulation states are divided into 4 layers:

 ![State map](images/state_maps.jpg)